Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 ```

 ### SmartPush Notification
-SmartPush notification can be used when you would like users to recieve a number on their device and use that to authenticate instead of password.
-To use SmartPush Notification as a passwordless login, you need to configure it first.
+SmartPush notification can be used when you would like users to receive a number on their device and use that to authenticate instead of password.
+To use SmartPush Notification for passwordless login, you need to configure it first.

 #### Configure SmartPush Notification